 Dr. Dale Svendesen: Dale Svendsen, MD, MS, is Professor of Psychiatry at The Ohio State University College of Medicine and Wexner Medical Center and Director of the OSU Division of Public and Community Psychiatry.
 For 17 years he served as Medical Director for the Ohio Department of Mental Health.
 Dr. Svendsen has focused much of his career on improving clinical quality, implementing evidence based practices and integrating physical and behavioral health care.
 Chairman of the Medical Advisory Committee of the Buckeye Clinic in South Sudan.

 Linda Stephens: Retired elementary teacher, received Masters Degree, Reading Recovery and Literacy Coordinator training from The Ohio State University, participated on several mission trips to the Dominican Republic, Haiti and Mexico, Member of Scioto Ridge United Methodist Church, Worked with Bol Aweng in assisting him in writing his children’s book, The Journey of Hope.
-Schedules Bol’s school visits and write newsletters of each visits.
+Schedules Bol’s school visits and writes newsletters of each visits.
 Is the Buckeye Clinic’s fund-raising committee chair and is on the communications committee.
 Organized the Lost Boy’s Fun Run that was first held in 2019.

 Alex Van Schoyck: Data Engineer and Freelance Web Developer.
 2018 Graduate of Capital University in Columbus, Ohio.
 Met Jok & Bol through the Strides for Sudan Service Learning Project at Upper Arlington High School as a student.
 Website manager of the Buckeye Clinic in South Sudan.